JAXA Education Payload Observation 10 (JAXA EPO 10) - 03.24.16

 BLUE EARTH GAZING was inspired by OTSUKIMI which is a Japanese traditional custom to see the moon.
 Japanese people enjoy the moon vewing in their own way; for example, the way to see the reflected images of the moon on the surface of a river.
 BLUE EARTH GAZING will see the earth through its reflected images on the surface of the water, and will suggest the new way to enjoy the earth vewing.

-JAXA REPORT is an activity to write report in Japanese concerning ISS ordinary life to attract attention for manned space activity to gain support for future manned space exploration from Japanese public.
+JAXA REPORT is an activity where the crew writes a report in Japanese concerning ISS ordinary life to attract attention for manned space activity to gain support for future manned space exploration from Japanese public.

 Sponsoring Space Agency